jermon/ansible-jira/README.md

 - jira_version: the version check latest in atlassian site
 - jira_download_link: link to download the .tar.gz file (note: it will be concatenated with the version var)
 - jira_java_home: path to the jvm in to use.
+- jira_action: One of install, backup or restore.
+Defaults to install.

 Example:

+One of
 ```
   roles:
     - ansible-jira
+    - { role: ansible-jira, jira_action: "backup" }
+    - { role: ansible-jira, jira_action: "restore" }

 ```